RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Introduction

 \section{Introduction}

 Over the past few years, deep reinforcement learning (RL) has been a vital tool for various decision-making tasks~\cite{mnih2015human,silver2016mastering,schrittwieser2020mastering,ecoffet2021first} in a trial-and-error manner.
-A major limitation of current deep RL algorithms is that they require intense online interactions with the environment~\cite{levine2020offline}.
-These data collecting processes can be costly and even prohibitive in many real-world scenarios such as robotics and health care.
+A major limitation of current deep RL algorithms is that they require intense online interactions with the environment~\cite{levine2020offline,yang2021exploration}.
+These data collecting processes can be costly and even prohibitive in many real-world scenarios such as robotics and health care \cite{levine2020offline,sun2021safe}.
 Offline RL~\cite{fujimoto2019off,kumar2019stabilizing} is gaining more attention recently since it offers probabilities to learn reinforced decision-making strategies from fully offline datasets.

-The main challenge of offline RL is the distribution shift between the offline dataset and the learned policy, which would lead to significant overestimation for the out-of-distribution (OOD) actions \cite{fujimoto2019off,kumar2019stabilizing}.
-To overcome such an issue, a series of offline RL works~\cite{wang2018exponentially,fujimoto2019off,yang2021believe,kumar2020conservative,an2021uncertainty,bai2021pessimistic} propose to celebrate conservatism, such as constraining the learned policy close to supported distribution or penalizing the $Q$-values of OOD actions.
-In addition, another stream of works builds upon model-based offline RL algorithms \cite{yu2020mopo,yu2021combo,wang2021offline}, which leverages the ensemble dynamics models to enforce pessimism via uncertainty penalizing or data generation.
+The main challenge of offline RL is the distribution shift between the offline dataset and the learned policy, which would lead to severe overestimation for the out-of-distribution (OOD) actions \cite{fujimoto2019off,kumar2019stabilizing}.
+To overcome such an issue, a series of model-free offline RL works~\cite{wang2018exponentially,fujimoto2019off,yang2021believe,kumar2020conservative,li2021focal,an2021uncertainty,yang2022rethinking,bai2021pessimistic} propose to celebrate conservatism, such as constraining the learned policy close to the supported distribution or penalizing the $Q$-values of OOD actions.
+Besides, another stream of works builds upon model-based algorithms \cite{yu2020mopo,yu2021combo,wang2021offline}, which leverages the ensemble dynamics models to enforce pessimism through uncertainty penalizing or data generation.